| Persons Involved. Alonzo Joseph Sherman of Oscoda MI; and

 in April 1998, and thought it was a fine place.
 We also were

+happy with the place.
 During the planning stage it became evident that the normal

 clothing a man wears does not have enough pockets to carry, safely